fact-benchmark/factbenchmark/about.md

 ## Who we are

-The team at FactBenchmark is a diverse group not all of whom are listed here.
-Notwithstanding that, some key persons include:
+Some of the key individuals involved with this project include:

 **Linc Gasking**